What is Urticaria and Angioedema?

 Treatment of Chronic Spontaneous Urticaria +/- Angioedema

 It is very important to identify any possible triggers or aggravating factors so that further exposure can be minimised.

 - Identify and treat chronic infections or chronic inflammatory conditions.

-- Ensure all allergically driven inflammatory conditions such allergic rhinitis, eczema and asthma are well controlled.
-Minimise further exposure to any identified allergic sensitivities such as house dust mite, pollen, animal dander, feathers and mould.
+- Skin Prick Allergy Testing or IgE specific blood tests should be carried out to exclude inhalant allergies.
+This will assist in minimising further exposure to any identified allergic sensitivities such as house dust mite, pollen, animal dander, feathers and mould.